scylladb/scylladb/docs/dev/docker-hub.md

 #### `--authorizer AUTHORIZER`

 The `--authorizer` command lines option allows to provide the authorizer class ScyllaDB will use.
 By default ScyllaDB uses the `AllowAllAuthorizer` which allows any action to any user.
-The second option is using the `CassandraAuthorizer` parameter, which stores permissions in `system_auth_v2.permissions` table.
+The second option is using the `CassandraAuthorizer` parameter, which stores permissions in `system.permissions` table.

 **Since: 2.3**